DyneXvX/Bar-Application/README.md

 I was going to look into it, however due to the fact it is extra and not required anyways for this project I am not going to stress this unless I get free time in the next week.
+--Update: 20/08/25 - I was told not to make it perfect it is fine as is and to stop.
+(I still might come back to this at some point, but stopping is per the professor at this point.)
 ```

 ## Thank you